engtuncay/engtuncay.github.io/web-css/css-intro-02-Color.md

 ## The CSS font-family Property

-In CSS, we use the font-family property to specify the font of a text.
+In CSS, we use <span style="color:red">the font-family property</span> to specify the font of a text.

 The font-family property should hold <span style="color:red">several font names</span> as a "fallback" system, to ensure maximum compatibility between browsers/operating systems.
 Start with the font you want, and <span style="color:red">end with a generic family</span> (to let the browser pick a similar font in the generic family, if no other fonts are available).
 The font names should be separated with comma.